-Figure 1: Overview of the oneM2M Security context
+Figure 5.1-1: Overview of the oneM2M Security context

-The oneM2M security context described in Figure 1 is based on the high level functional view given in i.4[i.4].
+The oneM2M security context described in Figure 5.1-1 is based on the high level functional view given in [i.4].
 Four security domains are identified.
 Each of these domains provides security features to meet certain threats and in particular protect against attacks, in associated trust scenarios.

 (1) Application domain security: the set of security features that enable Applications and Common Services to securely exchange messages and protect against attacks on the Mca Reference Points.